bsamarji/common-utilities/README.md

 ### How do I get set up? ###
 * Feel free to clone the repository and use the scripts for yourself.
-* Check the requirements.txt file and initialise the requirements using the init command in make_file.
+* Check the requirements.txt file and initialise the requirements using the init command in Makefile.
 * The scripts were all written as CLIs (command line interfaces).
 This is so you can pass arguments to the script from a terminal, making the scripts softcoded and re-usable.
 * Running each script using the -h or --help argument will bring up the documentation for each script.